giantswarm/docs/src/content/app-platform/overview/index.md

 you to browse, install and manage the configurations of apps (such as Prometheus) from a single place; the management cluster.

-Using this platform we provide a collection of curated _Apps_.
+Using this platform, we are providing a collection of curated _Apps_.
 These _Apps_ are grouped into _App Catalogs_, which are browsable through our web interface.

 In short: the _Giant Swarm App Platform_ refers to the whole feature, and an _App Catalog_ is a collection of _Apps_.